Latent-space disentanglement with untrained generator networks for the isolation of different motion types in video data: Numerical Experiments

-The dynamic image reconstruction is performed in two different scenarios.
-First, as reference scenario, we consider both motion triggers associated to the two types of movements (as displayed in Figure \ref{subfig:motion_trigger}) to be known.
-In this case, we use them as the temporal-dependent latent variables $(z^1_t)_{t=1}^T$ and $(z^2_t)_{t=1}^T$.
-We optimize the network over the network weights $\theta$ and the static component $z^0$.

-Second, we assume that one of the dynamic components in the latent space, $(z^1_t)_{t=1}^T$ corresponding to the cardiac motion, is unknown.
-We then use the framework defined in Equation \eqref{eq:specific_opt_problem}, and we optimize the network over the network weights $\theta$ and the components of the latent space $(z^1_t)_{t=1}^T$ and $z^0$.

-The reconstruction of the dynamic image in both cases is shown in Figure \ref{Ex1_fullmotion}.
-Even though a representation of the given data with mixed motion is not our primary goal, it can still be observed that both representations are visually very similar to the ground truth, giving evidence that one-dimensional information on one of the movements is enough to disentangle the latent space without a significant degradation in representing the data.
+The reconstruction of the dynamic image data resulting from the numerical solution of \eqref{eq:specific_opt_problem} is shown in Figure \ref{Ex1_fullmotion}.
+Even though a representation of the given data with mixed motion is not our primary goal, it can still be observed that resulting video is visually very similar to the ground truth, giving evidence that one-dimensional information on one of the movements is enough to disentangle the latent space without a significant degradation in representing the data.
+Regarding the reconstructed motion triggers for cardiac motion (the variable $(z^1_t)_{t=1}^T$, see Figure \ref{Ex1_fullmotion} right), we do not expect an accurate reconstruction due to unavoidable ambiguities how such motion can be represented.
+Nevertheless, one would expect to see a periodic behavior in the reconstructed motion trigger, with the same period as the ground truth.
+Except for one larger deflection of the motion trigger during one period (which is probably canceled out by the nonlineraties in the network) this can indeed be observed.

-Using the strategy described in Section \ref{sec:Method}, motion separation is performed in the case where both motion triggers, $(z^1_t)_{t=1}^T$ and $(z^2_t)_{t=1}^T$, are known, and in the case where just $(z^2_t)_{t=1}^T$ is known.
-Figure \ref{HB} shows the isolated cardiac motion reconstructions, while Figure \ref{OB} shows the isolated respiratory motion reconstructions.
-Similarly to Figure \ref{Ex1_fullmotion}, it can also be observed that single-motion reconstructions for either one or two known triggers are visually very close to the ground truth.
-This is especially meaningful for the reconstruction of cardiac motion in Figure \ref{rechbou_1}, where no prior information on the motion is used, supporting our hypothesis that latent space disentanglement is a meaningful tool for motion separation and reconstruction.